aurorawalberg/astro-blog/src/content/blog/test-i18n-next13.md

 ## Testing React Server Components

-Lets say we have an async React Server Component called `HelloWorld.tsx` that we want to test.
+Lets say we have an async React Server Component called `HelloWorld.tsx` that we want to test. *Note*: When a server component isn't async, we can test it normally.
+However, if we are fetching async data, the components has to be async.
+In this case there is no data, but there could have been.
 It looks something like this:

 ```tsx
 // src/components/HelloWorld.tsx